imrankhan6069/AutomatedHomeSecuritySystem/Readme.txt

-This is our content with arduino
+For our project, we have chossen to use the arduino to build an automated home security system.